 This session plan is intended for use either in-person or online, depending on how you’re meeting.
 Adapt the activities to fit your particular situation.

 This story takes place in the early days after the events of Pentecost.
-Filled with the power of the Holy Spirit, Peter and John are transformed from fearful followers of Jesus, hiding in upper rooms, to confident leaders of the early church, walking the same streets they walked with Jesus, following his example to do as he had done.
+Filled with the power of the Holy Spirit, Peter and John are transformed from fearful followers of Jesus, hiding in upper rooms, to confident leaders of the early Church, walking the same streets they walked with Jesus, following his example to do as he had done.

 _______